-Tex-Mex Queso is about as comforting and delicious as they come.
+This is about as comforting and delicious as you will ever find.

-I mean how else would I enjoy my chips, salsa and margarita if we didn’t also have a spectacular bowl of Tex-Mex queso?
+I mean how else would I enjoy my chips, salsa, and margarita if we didn’t also have a spectacular bowl of queso?
 And don’t worry…I still find room for my favorite Tex-Mex dishes.

-You can easily prepare this Classic Tex-Mex Queso in advance and then re-heat before serving.
+You can easily prepare this in advance and then reheat before serving.

-But it’s so worth it to go the extra distance and make this incredible Classic Tex-Mex Queso from scratch.
+But it’s so worth it to go the extra distance and make this incredible dip from scratch.
 It’s not hard and the results are so delicious and wonderful.